madpsy/xpa125b_controller/README.md

 2. Configure the controller with `mode = "elecraft"`, ensure `max3232_enabled = true` and `hl_05_enabled = false` (no other config needed)

 # Hermes-Lite 2

+There are two ways to interface with a Hermes-Lite 2.
+Using rigctl via software such as SparkSDR and SDR Console or by using the serial interface.

+## SparkSDR

+As the SparkSDR software has built in rigctl support you can interface directly with this by putting the controller in `rigctl` mode and setting the IP address and port.

+1. Enable CAT control in radio settings (tick `Enable Rigctl CAT`).
+The assigned port will be displayed.
+2. Set `mode` to `rigctl` in the controller configuration
+3. Set `rigctl_default_enable` to `true`
+4. Set `rigctl_default_address` to the IP address of the computer running SparkSDR
+5. Set `rigctl_default_port` to the port displayed when you enabled CAT control

+This works for both band selection and PTT.
+You may wish to use `hybrid` mode for PTT to reduce latency if that is important to you.
+See the hybrid mode section further up for more information.
+If you want to use this mode, assuming you have the N2ADR board fitted, you can connect the center of the TX RCA socket to `D3` on the D1 Mini.
+Also ensure grounds are tied between the radio and the controller.

+## Serial

 The Hermes-Lite 2 has a UART interface which can be connected to the D1 Mini and used to read the current frequency.
 There is no need to reduce the voltage unless the Hermes-Lite has the DB9 modification with 5V TTL.